Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/sw-setup.md

 View the full configuration details on the [Configuration Page](./config.md)

 ## Software Architecture Details
-The CribSense software is the heart and soul of this project.
+The baby monitor software is the heart and soul of this project.
 The rest is mainly a fun opportunity to use a 3D printer and do some soldering.
 We saw some of the great demos of [video magnification](http://people.csail.mit.edu/mrub/vidmag/) from MIT, and wanted to try and run a similar algorithm on a Raspberry Pi.
  This required about 10x speedup from the great work of [tbl3rd on his C++ implementation](https://github.com/tbl3rd/Pyramids) of video magnification in order to run in real-time on the Pi.